Note: Article contains affiliate links, meaning at no cost to you, I will earn a small commission on purchases made from these links.

 I thought I was going to settle for a 160W panel from a reputable manufacturer until I stumbled upon HighTec Solar Inc. These panels are sold primarily through their eBay store which goes by the name, fred480v.
 HighTec Solar offers a 200 watt +25% solar panel for $200 on their eBay store.
 They claim this panel to be American made and that it is the most powerful panel made today for RV’s.
 After reading reviews of the HighTec Solar panel we decided to take the plunge.

-This panel has an interesting feature that I have not seen in other solar panels.
+This HighTec Solar panel has an interesting feature that I have not seen in other solar panels.
 The back sheet is clear, so sunlight can be collected on the front of the panel, but the back also.
 Light can go through the face, reflect off the roof and then is captured by the back of the cells.
 This is where the claim of +25% comes from.
 We are definitely looking forward to how this panel performs in all weather conditions.

 Mounting the Solar Panel

-Mounting the solar panel to the All Terrain Camper was surprisingly easy.
+Mounting the Hightec Solar panel to the All Terrain Camper was surprisingly easy.
 After ordering a 12″ piece of 1.5″ x 1.5″ x .25″ thick aluminum angle, I cut it into 4 1.5″ lengths.
 I then drilled a hole in each side of the 4 sections to create 4 mounting brackets.

 We then used 4 Thule Tracker nut plates to fit into the Yakima tracks to bolt the mounting brackets to.
 Lastly, I placed the panel on the roof and marked/drilled 4 holes for the mounting brackets.